pguti778/testinginjava/readme.md

 # Mockito (jMock, EasyMock)

-As explained before (and also in my previous Webinar), Unit testing should be executed in the most ***isolation*** possible.
+As explained before (and also in the previous Webinar), Unit testing should be executed in the most ***isolation*** possible.
 How do I test my code in isolation if my code has dependencies with other services/classes/objects/external entities ??

 That's where Mocking comes into picture: create facade objects and provide them the behavior we want for our test.
 So, there are leveraging libraries and frameworks that run over JUnit that let us mimic the responses we want for our tests.
 Mockito, jMock and EasyMock are the most used.